 - Large teeth

 - Prolonged use of a soother can misalign teeth

 - Thumb sucking

 If your child’s teeth seem to be growing in crooked, try not to worry too much.
-They may well straighten themselves out as the mouth continues to grow and develop, but even if they don’t there is the option of orthodontic work to straighten teeth.
+They may well straighten themselves out as the mouth continues to grow and develop, but even if they don’t there is the option of orthodontic work for teeth straightening.
 Equally, adult teeth that erupt perfectly straight can later move out of alignment because of overcrowding or some other factor.

-It’s important to take your child for regular checkups so your dentist can monitor how their teeth are growing.
+It’s important to take your child for regular checkups so your dentist can monitor how their teeth are growing, especially if they use a pacifier.
 If they develop a malocclusion (misaligned teeth) then your dentist may recommend braces.
 Getting your child’s teeth straightened won’t just improve the aesthetic appearance; it also makes teeth easier to clean, reducing their chances of oral health problems later in life.

-You can find out more about the different kinds of braces for children here.
+Read our full article where you can find out more about the different kinds of braces for kids.

 Chipped or cracked tooth

 Teeth can become chipped or cracked for a number of reasons.
 It might be a fall or accident, biting down on something hard, or a weakened structure because of decay or enamel erosion.